netom/satispy/README.md

 * XOR: ^
 * IMPLICATION >>

-The solver class Minsat is used to solve the formula.
+The solver class Minisat is used to solve the formula.

-Note: the Minsat class creates two temporary files, so it needs write access to the system's temporary directory
+Note: the Minisat class creates two temporary files, so it needs write access to the system's temporary directory

 The returned solution can be checked by reading the "success" boolean